BilguunBttgs/movie-tracker/README.md

-# FilmFolio
+# FilmFolio - Movie Tracker

 FilmFolio is a web application for movie enthusiasts to explore, review, and rate films.
-Inspired by MyAnimeList, FilmFolio offers a platform where users can share their thoughts on movies, browse through a vast collection of films, and discover new favorites.
+FilmFolio offers a platform where users can share their thoughts on movies, browse through a vast collection of films, and discover new favorites.

 ## Features